pirl-unc/mhcgnomes/README.md

 * "A\*02:01:01"
 * "A\*02:01:01:01"

+### Annotations

 Sometimes, alleles are bundled with modifier suffixes which specify the functionality or abundance of the MHC.
 Here's an example with an allele which is secreted instead of membrane-bound:

 * "HLA-A\*02:01:01S"

+These are collected in the `annotations` field of an `Allele` result.

+### Mutations

+MHC proteins are sometimes described in terms of mutations to a known allele.

+* "HLA-B\*08:01 N80I mutant"

+These mutations are collected in the `mutations` field of an `Allele` result.

 ### Beyond humans